 Imperfection Is Good

 If you cannot do your habit in the best way possible, it does not mean you should not do it at all.
 Some people quit when they don’t do their habits in an optimal way.

 Say you plan to exercise every day, but later you find that you have free time only on Sundays.
 Is working out on Sundays better than not working out at all?
 It is.

 Instead of making your goal to exercise every day, you can make your goal to exercise only on Sundays.
 It is still more beneficial than not working out at all.
 Instead of having an all or nothing mindset, learn how to form a habit that is imperfect, because it is going to be better than doing nothing.

 Stick to Your Schedule In Small Ways

-When trying to form a habit, missing multiple schedules quickly adds up and has a negative effect on your ability to form new habit.
+When trying to form a habit, missing multiple schedules quickly adds up and has a negative effect on your ability to form a new habit.

 Sometimes life gets in the way.
 You are too tired or don’t have enough time.
 If this happens, stick to your schedule in small ways by reducing the scope.

 If you can’t do your entire workout because you are exhausted, do just 10 push-ups instead.

 If you don’t have time to write your daily quota of 1000 words, write 100 words instead.